 From the Customer’s Viewpoint

-A customer asked "I see that the dollar weed is all but gone but what is the other weed that is infused with the Floratam (St Augustine turf) and what’s to be done?"
+A customer asked, "I see that the dollar weed is all but gone but what is the other weed that is infused with the Floratam (St Augustine turf) and what’s to be done?"

 The question shows the good and bad side of weed control and the expectations of the customer – you killed some weeds – when will you kill the rest.
 There is nothing you can spray today and every weed will be gone tomorrow or gone in a week or even a year.
-Weed control is a complicated process resulting with the easier weeds go first and then the more persistent weeds linger until they too give up.
+Weed control is a complicated process resulting from the easier weeds go first and then the more persistent weeds linger until they too give up.

 Using Herbicides is Complicated

 There is no one solution for weed control.
 There are different herbicides for different weeds – one herbicide for this weed and another for that weed and nothing for some weeds.
-And herbicides can negatively impact (stress) the St Augustine giving a zero sum result in the end – you killed the weeds but weakened the turf and the weeds rebound before the St Augustine can recovery and repopulate the space.
+And herbicides can negatively impact (stress) the St Augustine giving a zero-sum result in the end – you killed the weeds but weakened the turf and the weeds rebound before the St Augustine can recovery and repopulate the space.
 So you are right back where you started.